The Ridgelet Prior: A Covariance Function Approach to Prior Specification for Bayesian Neural Networks: Methods

 Several initial remarks are in order:

-\begin{remark} The dependence of the distribution for the weights $\bm{w}_i^l$ on the previous layer's weights $\bm{w}_{r}^{l-1}$ and the biases $b_{r}^{l-1}$, $r = 1,\dots,N_{l-1}$, is an important feature of our construction and seems essential if we are aiming to approximate the covariance function $k$ that was specified.
+\begin{remark} The dependence of the distribution for the weights $\bm{w}_i^l$ on the previous layer's weights $\bm{w}_{r}^{l-1}$ and the biases $b_{r}^{l-1}$, $r = 1,\dots,N_{l}$, is an important feature of our construction and seems essential if we aim to approximate a user-specified covariance model.
 This dependence is illustrated in \Cref{fig:exp_prior_covmat}. \end{remark}